One of the most remarkable bridges in Asia crosses a busy strait in Japan.

 - 132 for the anchorages.

-On top of that, the lights are able to use 28 different patterns to celebrate various holidays in Japan!
+On top of that, the lights can use 28 different patterns to celebrate various holidays in Japan!